PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Conclusion

 We observe increasing disk radii with projected distance to $\theta^1$ Ori C $d_{\rm proj}$, following $r_{\rm disk}\propto d_{\rm proj}^{0.30}$, and with increasing $G_0$.
 This confirms that disks are truncated more rapidly when exposed to a stronger FUV radiation field.
 However, no correlation between IF radius and {either projected distance to $\theta^1$ Ori C} or $G_0$ is observed.
 Comparison of the IF radii with theoretical expectations shows that the mass-loss rates for the sample are in the range $\rm M_{loss}\in [5\times10^{-8}, ~10^{-6}]~M_\odot~yr^{-1}$.

 We derived the Pa $\alpha$ intensity for all the non-saturated sources contained in the \textit{PDRs4All} and GTO 1256 programs.
-The Pa $\alpha$ intensity and the IF radius are used to derive the thermal pressure ($P_{\rm th}$) within the PDRs associated with the ONC disks.
-We find that $P_{\rm th}$ increases with $G_0$ as observed in PDRs of the interstellar medium.
+The Pa $\alpha$ intensity and the IF radius were used to derive the thermal pressure ($P_{\rm th}$) within the PDRs associated with the ONC disks.
+We find that $P_{\rm th}$ increases with $G_0$ as is observed in PDRs of the ISM.
 However, our results suggest that the exponent in the power-law relationship between $P_{\rm th}$ and $G_0$ is lower for ONC disks ($\sim 0.26$) than for galactic PDRs ($\sim 0.75-1$), pointing to differences in the PDR physics involved in ONC disk winds with respect to galactic PDRs.